-Not every single person that competes in a bull riding competition is guaranteed a score.
-There are a couple ways for a cowboy to get their ride disqualified, and if that happens, they are not eligible to have that ride scored.
+Not everyone who competes in a bull riding competition is guaranteed a score.
+There are a couple of ways for a cowboy to get their ride disqualified; if that happens, they are not eligible to have that ride scored.
 Cowboys must ride the bull with only one hand, and if they touch themselves, their rope, or the bull they are riding with their freehand, they are disqualified.
 Cowboys also get disqualified if they do not stay on the bull for eight seconds, which is the time needed for a ride to be considered a complete ride.
 If a rider completes their ride without getting disqualified, that ride is given a score ranging from 0-100.

 How a Ride is Scored

-Most certified competitions for professional and amatuer bull riders are scored by a panel of four judges, although some competitions (especially smaller ones) may only have two judges.
-Every ride has the potential to earn up to 100 points with 50 points available for both the rider and the bull to earn respectively.
+Most certified competitions for professional and amateur bull riders are scored by a panel of four judges, although some competitions (especially smaller ones) may only have two judges.
+Every ride has the potential to earn up to 100 points, with 50 points available for both the rider and the bull to earn, respectively.
 Four judges award up to 25 points each to the rider.
 These scores are added together and divided by two.
-The same process is taken to score the bull, and then the rider's and bull's scores are added together to get the final score for the ride.
+The same process is taken to score the bull, and then the rider’s and bull’s scores are added together to get the final score for the ride.

-Half of the 100 point score given is based on how skillful and adept the rider is, and there are a few guiding criteria that judges tend to follow when attempting to decide what the right score would be for a competitor to earn.
+Half of the 100-point score given is based on how skillful and adept the rider is, and there are a few guiding criteria that judges tend to follow when deciding the right score for a competitor.
 When considering a score for a cowboy, judges are looking for their ability to keep consistent control over the situation as well as their body position throughout the duration of the ride.
-Judges like to see the rider in rhythm and harmony with the bull's movements as the cowboy sways, shifts weight, and changes their position in order to stay atop the bull.
+Judges like to see the rider in rhythm and harmony with the bull’s movements as the cowboy sways, shifts weight, and changes their position to stay atop the bull.
 Generally, the better rhythm a bull rider can get into, the higher the score they will receive.

 Why would a rider be granted a re-ride?